Elsper01/data-science-agent/README.md

 │   ├── test.py             # example script used for most experiments
 │   ├── test_parallel.py    # example script for parallel experiment execution (time speedup)
 │   └── rq_continous.py     # example script for experiment with multiple runs on the same input
-├── pyproject.toml
+├── study               # contains a copy of the conducted study ├── pyproject.toml
 ├── README.md
 └── uv.lock